carloselpapa10/TechnicApp/README.md

 The application will use a web services to get information about users, products, services, comments and so on.

 Authors
 Ing.
-Carlos Avendaño A.
+Carlos Avendaño Arango
 Ing.
-Kelwin Payares L.
+Kelwin Payares Ladeuth
+Ing.
+Claudio Di Sipio